29 Mar Seattle, Washington, Cost of Living: What You Need to Know

 Regardless of these higher costs, there is still the fact that Seattle remains attractive to many people for many reasons.
 The Pacific Northwest is an area with its own identity, beautiful scenery and a different way of life to other regions of America.
 Moving here is an adventure for the brave, and one that can pay off with job prospects, a good quality of life, cultural experiences and more.
 The elements that make this a great tourist town, like the waterfront and fish market, are just as appealing to the locals.

 There are median rates based on average prices and average salaries, but this will not reflect the situations of every couple or family moving to the city.
 The best course of action is to take this advice further with your own research based on your own circumstances.
-Use tools like the PayScale Cost of Living Calculator, to get more detailed results based on your income.
+Use tools like the PayScale Cost of Living Calculator, to get more detailed results on the cost of living in Seattle based on your income.
 Take the time to research different mortgage lenders and options to find the best deal.
 Also, make sure to consider the different neighborhoods and areas in more detail to check the pros and cons.
 There are definite benefits to living in Seattle, and it comes at a price, however on the upside, Seattle has low unemployment rates, competitive salaries, and plenty of fun and play.